See what the IHS Markit Score report has to say about Booking Holdings Inc.

 Short interest is extremely low for BKNG with fewer than 1% of shares on loan.
 This could indicate that investors who seek to profit from falling equity prices are not currently targeting BKNG.

-ETF activity is positive.
-Over the last month, growth of ETFs holding BKNG is favorable, with net inflows of $21.64 billion.
-This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.
+ETF activity is neutral.
+ETFs that hold BKNG had net inflows of $12.83 billion over the last one-month.
+While these are not among the highest inflows of the last year, the rate of inflow is increasing.

 PMI by IHS Markit | Positive